TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-11-16 - Decreases Drone Armor Upgrade bonus of USA Battle Drone from 50% to 25% <a name='link__20221116__1469_battle_drone_upgrade_armor_bonus'></a>
 **Changes**

-- **FIX**: Decreases the Drone Armor Upgrade bonus of the USA Battle Drone from 50% to 25%.
+- **TWEAK**: The Drone Armor Upgrade bonus of the USA Battle Drone is decreased from 50% to 25%.
 This makes the armor bonus consistent with the other vehicle drones.

 **Links**